hchiam/learning-sql/README.md

 SELECT name FROM bands;

-SELECT id AS 'ID', --rename column with an 'alias', e.g. might be useful to rename to what name(s) an API expects name AS 'Band Name'
+--here's how you can alias column names: (you can also alias table names - see later below) SELECT id AS 'ID', --rename column with an 'alias', e.g. might be useful to rename to what name(s) an API expects name AS 'Band Name'
 FROM bands;